PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 direct arguments, adjacency, dependencies, public API, or TensorFlow behavior.
 Keep all targets unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Late Conv1D unary direct results implementation checkpoint

+The three adjacent raw calls now retain their unchanged dictionaries as `_late_conv1d_squeeze_unary_stats`, `_late_conv1d_rank4_unary_stats`, and `_late_conv1d_unary_fanout_stats`.
+All targets remain unconsumed and observation-only.
+The calls remain adjacent between the retained Swish result and the distinct InstanceNorm unary passthrough owner.

+No matching or indexed application logic, GraphIndex or LayoutState handling, unconditional unused-tensor pruning, result schema, wrapper forwarding, direct arguments, adjacency, dependency, public API, or TensorFlow behavior changed.
+No pre-existing test required adjustment and no intermediate test failure occurred.

+Implementation validation completed sequentially under `uv`:

+- dedicated family result contract: `3 passed in 0.59s`
+- all three indexed owners, architecture, pass-efficiency, retained Swish boundary, and representative direct rewrites: `488 passed in 19.05s`
+- 106 branch-changed test files: `1666 passed in 32.03s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a new model-corpus run.
+At resume, inventory the next raw result boundary before modifying production code.
+Commit and push only; do not create, reopen, or update a pull request.